brianhaferkamp/quickplayfootball/README.md

 For more detailed instructions, download the game guide above.

+### Individual player finder

+To find the individual player who caught the pass, ran the football, made the sack, etc, roll 2 d10 dice at the end of the play and reference the individual players on the team cards.

 ## Feedback

 This is a game in active development and this is the first public release of the game.
 Please play the game a bit and send your feedback to advancedstatsfootball@gmail.com.
 What works with the game and what could be improved?
 Be part of the active development of a game that will go into production and become a commercial tabletop football game!